Engineering-Research-and-Development/true-connector-basic_data_app_sftp/README.md

-# Basic DataApp
+# Basic DataApp SFTP

 [![License: AGPL](https://img.shields.io/github/license/Engineering-Research-and-Development/true-connector-basic_data_app.svg)](https://opensource.org/licenses/AGPL-3.0)

 * Open-source project designed by ENG.
-It represents a trivial data application for generating and consuming data on top of the ECC component.
+It represents a trivial data application for generating and consuming data on top of the ECC component with use of SFTP.

 ---